 Here is my short photo collage which I created using most of my dslr pics and some phone pics as well with background music as Buddhist prayer

 After reaching Srinagar, it started raining, so we didn’t take many stops in between.
 Just before reaching Jammu my bike broke down (silencer came out of engine 😀 ).
-Also, Bhishma decided to go for work again as it has been 6 months since we were traveling on bullet.
+Also, Bhishma decided to go for work again to build OMO Electric cycles and Manual Cycles which was his childhood dream as it has been 6 months since we were traveling on bullet.
 So I was left alone with my enfield.
 Found a good mechanic in jammu and I was on road again within 2 days.

 Then I started moving towards east via Punjab, Delhi again, UP, MP, Bihar, Jharkhand.